 The Count: 451 calories, 42 g carbs

 Gumbos you make at home are more likely to fit within your meal plan.
 Use reduced-fat sausage, authentic Cajun flavors, brown rice, and lots of high-fiber vegetables.
 Add a whole-grain salad medley with nuts, dried fruit, and chopped veggies.

 Skip the fried chicken, mashed potato, and biscuit combo at your local chicken joint.
 Even if you order the white meat chicken breast, this meal is heavy on carbs and fat.
 It also has more than twice as much sodium as you should get in a day if you have diabetes.

 Roast chicken is simple to make.
 Serve up 1/2 cup of breast meat, skin removed.
 Add sweet potatoes and asparagus for a super-nutritious meal.
 The potatoes are high in fiber and vitamin A. They're so naturally sweet, all they need is a sprinkle of cinnamon, a spice that may help manage blood sugar.

 A bacon cheeseburger, large fries, and large soda have more than a day's worth of carbs, 2,700 calories, and 44 grams of saturated fat.
 "Upsizing" and low prices make it hard to eat small portions in burger joints.

 The Count: 437 calories, 38 g carbs

-This Asian Tuna Burger is a delicious burger alternative that's easy to make at home.
-Tuna provides a healthy dose of omega-3 fatty acids, to help protect against heart disease.
+Make this Asian Tuna Burger at home.
+Tuna gives you heart-healthy omega-3 fatty acids.
 Add a whole-grain bun, 1/2 cup of broccoli-carrot slaw, and a few orange slices.
 Skip the bun to shave 23 grams of carbs from your plate.
 Turkey and veggie burgers can also be good alternatives, if you check the calorie count.

 Worse Bet: Fish Fry Platter